Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Today, though, they were rockstars in woollen sweaters.
 Researchers had been dropping in to congratulate them all day.

-Doctor Taylor, always the louder of the two, was absolutely not afraid to milk it either. “-I mean, the mutation mechanism itself is just *incredible*!
-There’s enough material in the way the cultures picked it up and began synthesizing to make CRISPR look like a *footnote*!”
+Doctor Taylor, always the louder of the two, was absolutely not afraid to milk it either. "-I mean, the mutation mechanism itself is just *incredible*!
+There’s enough material in the way the cultures picked it up and began synthesizing to make CRISPR look like a *footnote*!"

 Ted looked around the lab, which was a study in white cleanliness compared to the physics department he’d headed up.
 Physicists in their offices surrounded themselves with books, whiteboards, laptops and coffee.
 And tennis balls, in SCERF’s unique case.

 Sure, the actual *labs* were just as clean and tidy, but Taylor and Cote even kept their offices to that same level of cleanliness.

-Though, it seemed strange to use the word “clean” to describe a room full of hundreds of conical flasks filled with turbid *E. Coli* cultures.
+Though, it seemed strange to use the word "clean" to describe a room full of hundreds of conical flasks filled with turbid *E. Coli* cultures.

 Every single one of which was busily producing a steady supply of Cruezzir.
-“Not just the immediate benefit of having the medicine itself, then.”
+"Not just the immediate benefit of having the medicine itself, then."

 Doctor Cote was happily pipetting samples of the invaluable bacteria into vials to be frozen and sent to companion labs around the world, but she shared a rare few words for Ted.

-“Rufus is right, if we can adapt the mutation process to other compounds then it might be revolutionary,” she said.
+"Rufus is right, if we can adapt the mutation process to other compounds then it might be revolutionary," she said.

-“More than revolutionary.
-Imagine, any compound you could possibly want, and the only obstacle to getting an unlimited supply of it would be lab time and raw materials,” Taylor beamed.
-“On-demand mass production of *any* molecule, within the week.”
+"More than revolutionary.
+Imagine, any compound you could possibly want, and the only obstacle to getting an unlimited supply of it would be lab time and raw materials," Taylor beamed.
+"On-demand mass production of *any* molecule, within the week."

-“Assuming you can adapt the mechanism,” Ted pointed out.
+"Assuming you can adapt the mechanism," Ted pointed out.

-“Well, yes… but there’s no reason we shouldn’t be able to…” Taylor agreed reluctantly.
+"Well, yes… but there’s no reason we shouldn’t be able to…" Taylor agreed reluctantly.

-“We can,” Cote asserted, with rather more calm.
+"We can," Cote asserted, with rather more calm.

-“I’ll have to take your word on it.
-We’re well outside of my field,” Ted conceded.
+"I’ll have to take your word on it.
+We’re well outside of my field," Ted conceded.

-“All that’s for the future though,” Taylor grinned.
-“For today?
-Cruezzir!”
+"All that’s for the future though," Taylor grinned.
+"For today?
+Cruezzir!"

 Ted laughed, and raised an imaginary toast.
-“Cruezzir!”
+"Cruezzir!"

-“And to a bright future for human medicine!”
+"And to a bright future for human medicine!"
 Taylor added.

 Cote raised a flask.
-“Cheers!”
+"Cheers!"

 Ted grinned.
-“Cheers!”
+"Cheers!"
 ___
 **Date Point: 12y1m AV**
 **The Dog House gym, Folctha, Cimbrean, The Far Reaches**